svenvc/zinc/zinc-http-components-paper.md

 - <http://localhost:1701/favicon.ico> nice Zn favicon used by browsers
 - <http://localhost:1701/help> a list of these URLs
 - <http://localhost:1701/status> a textual page showing some server internals
-- <http://localhost:1701/dw-bench> a dynamically generated page for benchnarking
+- <http://localhost:1701/dw-bench> a dynamically generated page for benchmarking
 - <http://localhost:1701/unicode> a UTF-8 encoded page listing the first 591 Unicode characters
 - <http://localhost:1701/random> a random string of characters
 - <http://localhost:1701/bytes> a collection of bytes